manoharkade70-ai/Retail-Business-Intelligence-Dashboard/README.md

 This project is a retail business intelligence and reporting workflow that transforms raw retail transaction data into a validated, analysis-ready dataset and actionable business insights.

-Python and Pandas are used for data preparation, MySQL is used for structured database storage and SQL business analysis, and Power BI with DAX is used to build an interactive four-page dashboard for business decision-making.
+Python and Pandas are used for data preparation, MySQL is used for structured database storage and business-oriented SQL analysis, and Power BI with DAX is used to build an interactive four-page dashboard for business decision-making.

 ---